geektrust/coding-problem-artefacts/C++/README.md

 # Build

-Every C++ application that doesn't use any Windows/Mac OS specific libraries can be built using the [g++ compiler](https://gcc.gnu.org/) on a Linux/Unix enviroment.
+Every C++ application that doesn't use any Windows/Mac OS specific libraries can be built using the [g++ compiler](https://gcc.gnu.org/) on a Linux/Unix environment.
 It is one of the most popular way to build C++ projects.
 So we would be leveraging `g++ compiler` for the same.

 We require that you name your `Main` file as `main.cpp`.
 The folder containing the `main.cpp` will be considered as the root of your project and all the `g++` commands to build out the final executable will be fired from there.